What is Give Big Hawai‘i?

 Anyone with a credit card and access to the internet.

 How much of the donation will go to the nonprofit?

-GiveGab retains a 3% campaign management fee from all donations.
-There is a partner fee of 2% to Honolulu Magazine for site management.
-Credit Card processing fees are an additional 2.2% + $0.30 or donors have the option to use ACH for gifts over $100, and that processing fee is $3.00.
+There is a partner fee of 2% to Honolulu Magazine for site management and a GiveGab Platform fee of 3%.
+Credit Card processing fees are an additional 2.5% + $0.30 or donors have the option to use ACH for gifts over $100, and that processing fee is $3.00.

 Donors are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
 Any donations processed outside of the Giving Day Period, through GiveGab.com, or subsequent recurring donations are subject to transaction fees outlined on the GiveGab.com pricing page: info.givegab.com/pricing.

 The partner fee helps to off-set some of the operating costs for the Give Big Hawai‘i program.
 Each donor will also receive a 1 year digital subscription to HONOLULU Magazine.

 For the purposes of awarding prizes, a unique donor is one individual or corporation/business.
 Multiple donations from one donor to the same nonprofit will count as one gift.
 Organizations cannot donate to themselves.